 The best thing you can do to source a reputable breeder is either looking at the websites for establishments in your local area and check the newspaper.

-You should also ask around your neighborhood for any recommendations and word of mouth.
+You should also ask around your neighbourhood for any recommendations and word of mouth.

 When visiting a breeder, there are some things you can analyze to assess their ethics.
-It is important they are professional and of high quality, purely for the sake of the future puppy.
+They must be professional and of high quality, purely for the sake of the future puppy.

 When visiting a breeder check for things including:

 - An ample, clean environment in which the dogs are kept.

 - A clear effort on bathing, feeding and grooming these dogs.